OS-2024/OS-2024.github.io/docs/index.md

 Homework requirements: answer in English or Chinese, PDF file.

 Homework DDL: submit the homework before 12:00 p.m. on the Sunday of the next week after the assignment.

-It is not allowed to submit the homework for any reason after the deadline.
-If there are special circumstances, please contact the TAs before the deadline.
+Additional notes on assignments:

+1. Each assignment is worth 10 points, no special circumstances, are submitted through the bb platform, the form of submission requires handwritten photos or scanning and uploading.

+2. For the late submission of homework scores, DDL deadline day late submission (Monday night before 12:00 pm) is full of 8 points, the next day (Tuesday night before 12:00 pm) is full of 6 points, and after that, the upper limit of each week decreases by 2 points.

+3. Plagiarism is strictly prohibited, and any suspected plagiarism will be verified and dealt with as appropriate.

 * Homework  1: P37 **Problems** 1.3, 1.4, 1.7, 1.8, 1.9 (8th Edition)
   * ddl: 2024.09.22 23:59